Asian shares track technology-led sell-off on Wall Street - NewsBreak

 The war in Ukraine, meanwhile, is threatening to keep inflation high because of disruptions to the oil and natural gas markets.

-Benchmark U.S. oil CL00 dropped $1.49 to $104.12 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. oil dropped $2.04 to $103.67 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 6% on Wednesday.

 Comments / 0